Scroll down for free educational resources.

 - Obsessive ideation

-Who is most at risk of developing CIP?
+What increases the risk of someone developing CIP?

 Can CIP lead to a schizophrenia diagnosis?